ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The notification level, such as <code>Normal</code> or <code>Warning</code>. <code>Warning</code> is the default value.
 This value is optional.</dd>

 <dt><code>--type <em>slack</em></code></dt>
 <dd>The webhook type.
-Currently slack is supported.
+Currently, Slack is supported.
 This value is required.</dd>

 <dt><code>--url <em>URL</em></code></dt>
 <dd>The URL for the webhook.
 This value is required.</dd>